AndreaCermaria/dv_app/README.md

 - Git (https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

 ## How to run this app
-We suggest you create a virtual environment for running this app with Python 3.
+We suggest you to create a virtual environment for running this app with Python 3.
+Clone this repository and open your terminal/command prompt in the root folder. download a zip file of this folder, unzip it and copy it to a folder of choice on your computer open a command prompt and run the following commands:

 1. Open your terminal/command prompt and navigate to the `dv_app` folder.